midl-dev/tezos-on-gke/README.md

 When using this mode, you must pass a `baking_nodes` map with the following parameters:

+* `rpi_signer`: whether the signer is Raspberry Pi + Ledger based.
+If true, it will perform an advanced health check
 * `ledger_authorized_path`: the Ledger path associated with the key stored in Ledger device on the remote signer,
 * `public_baking_key`: the public key for the key stored in the Ledger device
 * `public_baking_key_hash`: the public key hash for the key stored in the Ledger device